What is Central Tendency?

 Central Tendency Measures

 The mean is the average of a set of numbers.
-Add up all the numbers in a set of data and then divide by the number of items in the set.
+To find it, add up all the numbers in a set of data and then divide by the number of items in the set.
 For example, the mean of 2 3 5 9 11 is:

 The median is the middle of a set of numbers.
 Think of it like the median in a road (that grassy area in the middle that separates traffic).
-Place your data in order, and the number in the exact center of a list is the median.
+To find it, order your data from smallest to largest, then find the center.
 For example:

 1 2 3 4 5 6 7

 The median is 4 because it’s in the center, with three numbers either side.

 The mode is the most common number in a set of data.
 For example, the mode of 1 2 2 3 5 6 is 2.